brickbots/PiFinder/docs/user_guide.md

 ## Hardware
+You probably build the PiFinder you are going to use, but if not, here's a quick overview of the unit.

 ### Overview

-You probably build the PiFinder you are going to use, but here's a quick overview of the unit if you have not.
 One side has the keypad and screen, while the other has the camera, lens and camera mounting cell.
 There is likely also a GPS transciever plugged into one of the USB ports with an antenna mounted on top.

 ![Hardware overview](../images/hardware_overview.png)